pearldarkk/Practical-Reverse-Engineering-Self-solution/Chapter1/README.md

 # Exercise page 35 - 36

 1. The stack layout is described in [this gg sheet](https://docs.google.com/spreadsheets/d/1AQREVVd0bjASfqp_hRH5qtiQxko3ucsZ3aO7q1_bCl4/edit?usp=sharing).
-If there is any mistakes, hope someone would point it out!
+If there is any mistake, hope someone would point it out!